 Illegal Search and Seizure

-Law enforcement may make procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte always has your rights, your future, and your best interests in mind in St. Joseph, MO.
-If evidence was seized illegally, your St. Joseph, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in St. Joseph, MO.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

-Entrapment can manifest in various situations throughout the St. Joseph, MO area.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
-In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
+Entrapment can occur in a variety of circumstances throughout Missouri.
+The defense is rooted in the fact that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
+Officers could also try to induce individuals to purchase content which wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
 Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up a multitude of people, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
-Your Combs Waterkotte St. Joseph, MO defense attorney may present a variety of mitigating factors, such as mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+Your Combs Waterkotte St. Joseph, MO defense attorney may present various mitigating factors, such as mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.

-Don’t Wait – Contact a St. Joseph, MO Child Pornography Defense Lawyer Now at Combs Waterkotte
+Don’t Wait – Connect With a St. Joseph, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte

-Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in St. Joseph, MO.
+Child pornography charges are gravely serious and can have lasting, if not permanent, implications on your reputation and future in St. Joseph, MO.
 However, even in the face of such severity, there exist defenses that can wield effectively by the adept and relentless Combs Waterkotte legal team.
-Don’t risk navigating the uncertainties and complexities of the St. Joseph or Missouri legal system alone.
+Don’t try to navigate the uncertainties and complexities of the St. Joseph or Missouri legal system on your own.

-We understand that good people often find themselves caught in unfortunate circumstances in St. Joseph and throughout Missouri.
-We’re here to help.
-Call our expert St. Joseph, MO child pornography defense lawyers today at (314) 900-HELP or fill out our online contact form to arrange a free, confidential case review.
+We recognize that good people often find themselves caught in unfortunate circumstances in St. Joseph and throughout Missouri.
+We are here to help.
+Call our expert St. Joseph, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or complete our online contact form to arrange a free, confidential consultation.